2024 Texas House of Representatives election: Statewide primary election

 Dozens of Republican lawmakers faced primary challenges over votes on the impeachment of Ken Paxton and on school vouchers.
-Paxton and Abbott combined have endorsed primary challengers for over half of all Republicans running for re-election.
-Former president Donald Trump has additionally endorsed seven challengers to House incumbents, with the three men endorsing opposing candidates in several races, including multiple in Collin County.
-The primary has garnered national attention due to its attempts to push the House in a more conservative direction and the high number of primary challengers, especially the challenge against incumbent speaker Dade Phelan.
+Paxton and Abbott combined endorsed primary challengers for over half of all Republicans running for re-election.
+Former president Donald Trump additionally endorsed seven challengers to House incumbents, with the three men endorsing opposing candidates in several races, including multiple in Collin County.
+The primary garnered national attention due to its attempts to push the House in a more conservative direction and the high number of primary challengers, especially the challenge against incumbent speaker Dade Phelan.

 Conservative challengers ousted a number of incumbent Republicans in the primary, including half of those targeted by Greg Abbott.
 Eight others were forced into May runoff elections, including Phelan.
 Paxton's challengers were less successful at defeating incumbents, especially when his endorsements conflicted with Abbott's.
 In total, Paxton endorsed 47 candidates for state house in primary elections, 25 of which lost, 22 ended up winning, and only 4 of which were incumbents.
 The results marked a significant increase in support for school vouchers among Republican legislators.

-On the Democratic side, multiple incumbents have announced their intention to run for higher office, setting up open primaries for their House seats.
-A small number of Democrats have been targeted for primary challenges due to their votes with Republicans on LGBT rights and other issues.
+On the Democratic side, multiple incumbents announced their intention to run for higher office, setting up open primaries for their House seats.
+A small number of Democrats were targeted for primary challenges due to their votes with Republicans on LGBT rights and other issues.

 Runoff election

 Six of the eight Republican incumbents forced into runoffs were defeated.
 Three had Abbott-endorsed challengers due to their opposition to school vouchers, while the others had been targeted due to their vote on the Paxton impeachment.
 Only Gary VanDeaver, an opponent of vouchers, and incumbent speaker Dade Phelan survived their runoff elections.
-Abbott suggested that the results of the runoff ensure enough votes to pass vouchers in the next legislative session, although this assumes that Democrats do not gain any seats in the general election.
+Abbott suggested that the results of the runoff ensure enough votes to pass vouchers in the next legislative session, although this assumed that Democrats would not gain any seats in the general election.
 Democrats, for their part, ousted representative Shawn Thierry in a runoff, targeting her due to her votes with Republicans on LGBT rights.

 General election

-Commentators expect there to be few competitive seats in the general election.
+Commentators expected there to be few competitive seats in the general election.
 Each party won only one House district won by the opposing party's gubernatorial nominee during the 2022 elections.
 In the leadup to the general election, Republicans outraised Democrats in competitive races in South Texas, while Democrats outraised Republicans in competitive races in Dallas and San Antonio.
-Abbott has boasted 77 Republican candidates on the general election ballot who supported school voucher legislation in previous sessions or ousted anti-voucher incumbents, meaning Democrats would need a net gain of at least two seats from the 2022 election to continue to block vouchers.
+Abbott had boasted 77 Republican candidates on the general election ballot who supported school voucher legislation in previous sessions or ousted anti-voucher incumbents, meaning Democrats would have needed a net gain of at least two seats from the 2022 election to continue to block vouchers.

 Predictions

-Due to the size of the Republicans' majority and the low number of competitive seats, most analysts consider a change in control of the chamber to be unlikely.
+Due to the size of the Republicans' majority and the low number of competitive seats, most analysts considered a change in control of the chamber to be unlikely.